linhle1412/hanna-lms/documents/# RESTRUCTURED FUNCTIONAL REQUIREMENT SPECIFICATIONS.md

 │ Delete Module?                                    [✕]   │
 ├─────────────────────────────────────────────────────────┤
 │                                                          │
-│ ⚠️ Are you sure you want to delete this module?        │ │                                                          │
-│ Module Name: Introduction to Life Insurance             │ │ Duration: 2.5 hours                                     │
+│ [WARNING] Are you sure you want to delete this module?        │ │                                                          │ │ Module Name: Introduction to Life Insurance             │ │ Duration: 2.5 hours                                     │